surgems/ec-events/content/collections/faq/can-you-provide-on-site-security.md

     content:
       -
         type: text
-        text: 'Yes we can!
+        text: 'Yes, we can!
 We work closely with a trusted security firm who are very familiar with the event industry.'
 faq_categories:
   - general
 updated_by: 169f1327-7085-4e9a-9104-f6e806ab1254
-updated_at: 1644246776
+updated_at: 1644246793
 ---